OSLC/developing-oslc-applications/_harp/integrating_products_with_oslc/running_the_examples.md

 1. [Set up your Docker environment](https://docs.docker.com/get-started/).
 This is beyond the scope of this tutorial.
 You should be able to use [Rancher Desktop](https://rancherdesktop.io/) as well.

-1. Pull a Bugzilla container from the Docker registery that is ready to work with the Bugzilla OSLC Adaptor
+1. Launch the Bugzilla container that will be destroyed once you stop it:
     ```bash
-	docker pull smarx008/bugzilla-dev-lyo
-    ```

-1. Launch the Bugzilla container, assigning it a convenient name 'bugzilla-dev'.
-    ```bash
-	docker run -p 80:80 --name bugzilla-dev smarx008/bugzilla-dev-lyo
+	docker run --rm -p 80:80 --name bugzilla-dev smarx008/bugzilla-dev-lyo
     ```

 1. You can now browse to the Bugzilla homepage at http://localhost/bugzilla and use `admin:password` as admin credentials.